-While grommet edging is a small component of any aircraft; its impact on the EWIS is far larger than their size.
-It protects aircraft wiring from chafe that can result in arcing, sparking and fires.
-However, chafe creates a far bigger more low level issue than extreme cases of arcing and sparking.
+While grommet edging is a small component of any aircraft; its impact on the EWIS is far larger than its size.
+It protects aircraft wiring from chafe that can result in arcing, sparking, and fires.
+However, chafe creates a far bigger more low-level issue than extreme cases of arcing and sparking.

-NAVAIR research shows that when aircraft are designated as AOG (Aircraft on Ground) or NORS (Non Operational Ready Status), the biggest single reason – 37% – was wiring discrepancies due to chafe.
-Chafe is a significant drag on readiness, availability and efficiency – for the military or commercial aviation.
+NAVAIR research shows that when aircraft are designated as AOG (Aircraft on Ground) or NORS (Non-Operational Ready Status), the biggest single reason – 37% – was wiring discrepancies due to chafe.
+Chafe is a significant drag on readiness, availability, and efficiency – for military or commercial aviation.